siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-21-QAOA-and-Maximum-Cut-Problem.md

-The goal of maximum cut is to split the set of vertices $V$ of a graph into two disjoint parts such that the number of edges spanning two parts is maximized.
+The goal of maximum cut is to split the set of vertices $$V$$ of a graph into two disjoint parts such that the number of edges spanning two parts is maximized.

 For example, if color denotes part,